How to Get Rid of Mosquitoes

 Call the Experts for Help

 Getting rid of pesky insects like mosquitoes can be time-consuming, which is why we offer BOG Pest’s mosquito control program.
-With an initial inspection and 7 treatments between April and October, our team of expert technicians offers efficient, eco-friendly mosquito treatments, using EPA-certified products that are safe for your family and pets.
+With an initial inspection and 8 treatments throughout the mosquito season, our team of expert technicians offers efficient, eco-friendly mosquito treatments, using EPA-certified products that are safe for your family and pets.